 Innovation is a common term in business today, some say overused, and often mysterious.
-Taking a look at the current Innovation landscape and one theme will dominate: ‘Technology’.
-Today when we talk about technology we talk about computing, electronics and digital products and systems.
-However, ‘Technology’ used to be associated with ‘useful arts’ and included things such as printing, beer making and metalsmithing.
-Interestingly the etymology, or root of the word technology is ‘tekhne’ and ‘teks’ which means ‘art, craft and skill’ and ‘weaving’.
+Taking a look at the current Innovation landscape and one theme will dominate: ‘technology’.
+Today when we talk about technology we talk about computing, electronics and all things digital.
+However, ‘technology’ used to be associated with ‘useful arts’ and included things such as printing, beer making and leatherwork.
+Interestingly the root of the word technology identifies with craft and skill, with no mention of electrons at all!

 Looking Glass while digital in approach has been curated with the intention to showcase craft across a wide platform of mediums – reflecting creativity, innovation and inspiration from a variety of visual perspectives.
 This ethos organically led to a conversation with invited guest writer – Ann Marie Newton.